aackerman/aaronackerman.com/_drafts/2015-02-02-pull-request-review.md

 If indentation is off, I assume the author didn't see the mistake, and comment where the fix should be made.
 I like to ask a question like "Would you mind changing the formatting to something like this?" and follow up with a suggested implementation.
 If three or four lines are hard to read due to formatting or a line is too long, responding with the exact suggested fix is much better than responding with "Fix formatting here."

 I always hope that I don't have to make nitpicking comments about formatting.
 I make a habit of reviewing diffs before committing, and checking if there are any obvious formatting mistakes.
 When I create a pull request I self-review all of the changes, and hope I can fix them before another person reviews, comments, and my inbox is flooded.
-No reason to waste another person's time if reviewing the changes myself will save all reviewers some time.
+The self-review is important to me because I will make changes over the course of several commits and all of the commits together may not be cohesive.

 ## The learning part